adriansteffan/mb2-browser-version/README.md

 ```
 python3.7 -m pip install -r requirements.txt
 ```
 in the `data-processing` directory to install the necessary dependencies.
-This tool will be dockerized at a later date.

-This project was developed and deployed on MacOS and Ubuntu systems.
-A setup guide for Microsoft Windows is in the works.

 ## Deployment